Trench Crusade: Development

 Trench Crusade is a collaboration between horror artist Mike Franchina, sculptor James Sherriff, and designer Tuomas Pirinen.
-Franchina has previously worked on Magic the Gathering, Diablo IV, and Path of Exile, while Pirinen was the lead designer for Mordheim, part of Warhammer Fantasy Battles.
+Franchina has previously worked on Magic: The Gathering, Diablo IV, and Path of Exile, while Pirinen was the lead designer for Mordheim, part of Warhammer Fantasy Battles.
 The setting was conceived by Franchina in 2016, which was primarily explored through his art and written lore.
 In August 2022, Franchina and Sherriff collaborated to produce a range of Trench Crusade miniatures, backed by a Kickstarter.

 After the success of the initial models being crowdfunded, Pirinen announced in May 2023 that he was working with Franchina to adapt the setting into a tabletop miniature wargame.
 A preview of the rules was released by Pirinen in June 2023.

-Version 1.0.0 was released released on November 4th, 2025, followed by 1.0.1 on November 20th, 2025.
+Version 1.0.0 was released on November 4th, 2025, followed by update 1.0.1 on November 20th, 2025 and update 1.0.2 on February 12th, 2026.
+Rules updates act as erratum, while biannual rules reviews will aim to make the game more enjoyable and balanced.

+In November 2025, Factory Fortress, Inc. announced plans to transition from 3D printed miniatures to injection-molded plastic model kits.